 The institutional rating SCImago Institutions Rankings evaluates the scientific activities of not only universities but also of research institutions around the world.
 It has been published annually since 2009, and was developed by the Spanish research organisation SCImago Lab in close cooperation with international partners.
 SCImago Lab has also developed the widely known SCImago Journal & Country Rank, which allows comparisons between the scientific indicators of journals and countries obtained from the information contained in Scopus (Elsevier B. V.) database.

 SCImago Institutions Rankings differ from other university ratings in that they do not use statistical data produced by the institutions themselves in the rating.
 The rating is based on data retrieved from databases that provide information on various scientific results (e. g. scientific publications and journals, patents), as well as from platforms collecting data on the impact of research on society.
 The database Scopus created by the publishing house Elsevier is used for the analysis of scientific publications and citations, whereas patent-related information is analysed on the basis of the information obtained in the patent statistics database PATSTAT.

 RSU ranks first in Latvia in the SCImago Institutions Rankings for the fourth year in a row.

 A combined indicator is used to rank academic and research institutions combining three sets of criteria: research achievements (50 %), innovation results (30 %) and societal impact (20 %).

-U-Multirank compares university performance according to more than 30 different criteria in five areas: 1) teaching and learning, 2) research, 3) knowledge transfer, 4) internationalisation and 5) regional involvement.
-University performance in each criterion is ranked using a scale from A to E with A indicating ‘very good’ and E ‘weak’ performance.
+U-Multirank assesses universities' performance against more than 30 different criteria that are grouped into five performance areas: 1) teaching and learning, 2) research, 3) knowledge transfer, 4) international orientation and 5) regional engagement.
+Universities’ performance in each area is rated on a scale from A (very good) to E (weak).